Ramaiya Vastavaiya: Production

 The filming began on 1 August 2012 in Mumbai.
 The film had also completed a schedule in Himachal Pradesh.
-It had been announced that the film would be a remake of director Prabhu Deva's Telugu directorial debut Nuvvostanante Nenoddantana.
+It had been announced that the film would be a remake of director Prabhu Deva's Telugu Film directorial debut Nuvvostanante Nenodantana.
 It was declared a flop by Box Office India.

 Soundtrack

 The first song promo of the film was released on 10 May 2013, under the title of "Jeene Laga Hoon", sung by Atif Aslam and Shreya Ghoshal.
-The song was uploaded on the Tips Music Films YouTube channel (tipsmusic), and the full soundtrack was released on 15 May 2013.
+The song was uploaded on the Tips Music Films YouTube channel (tipsmusic), and the full soundtrack was released on 28 May 2013.
 All songs of this album are composed by Sachin–Jigar, and all lyrics of the songs are written by Priya Saraiya.

 The film score is composed by Sandeep Shirodkar.

 Track listing

 Release

 The film was released on 19 July 2013.
 The Times of India gave the film 3 out of 5 stars saying that "this one's like a pretty field decked up in celebration, but with no real harvest to show".